aircall/frontend-hiring-test/README.md

 }
 ```

-`activitiy` return a single call if any, otherwise it returns null.
+`activitiy` returns a single call if any, otherwise it returns null.

 ```
 call(id: Float!): Call
 ```

-`me` return the current authenticated user.
+`me` returns the currently authenticated user.

 ```
 me: UserType!